LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

   active root, in document order, regardless of structural parent or inferred tree depth.
 An unheaded context uses only its structural siblings.
 Movement always enters the destination's first target.
-- Broaden selects the immediate structural parent.
-Narrow first selects the child on the current target's direct-context path; both transitions retain focus.
+- Broaden from a heading-backed H2–H6 selects the nearest preceding lower-level heading context in the authored outline and focuses its first target.
+This crosses generic-wrapper parent boundaries.
+Broaden from an unheaded context, or from an H1 with no authored outline parent, selects the immediate structural parent and retains focus.
+Narrow first selects the child on the current target's direct-context path and retains focus.
 When no such child exists, narrow scans forward without wrapping.
-From a heading-backed H1–H5 it finds the first nonempty H(n+1), regardless of inferred tree depth; from an unheaded context it finds the first nonempty unheaded context exactly one canonical structural level deeper.
-It activates that context and focuses its first target.
+From a heading-backed H1–H5 it finds the first nonempty H(n+1), regardless of inferred tree depth.
+From an unheaded hierarchy level n it prefers the first nonempty H(n+1), then falls back to an unheaded context exactly one canonical structural level deeper.
+  The fallback activates that context and focuses its first target.
 H6 blocks only this forward fallback, not a real child containing the current target.
 - Explicit peer-context commands cycle through structural routing and the applicable typed contexts.
 That typed ring wraps and changing typed peers retains focus.
 Typed cycling has no default keyboard binding; applications may configure commands or invoke `structuralNavigate('previousPeerContext')` and `structuralNavigate('nextPeerContext')` programmatically.
-- A generated, `aria-hidden`, pointer-transparent box follows the active context boundary or heading range.
-It never enters target discovery or page focus.
+- An optional generated, `aria-hidden`, pointer-transparent box can follow the active context boundary or heading range.
+It is disabled by default and never enters target discovery or page focus.
 - A heading range is capped by the nearest authored composed-DOM wrapper that groups that heading with a following exposed target, when that wrapper ends before the enclosing semantic context.
 This keeps final heading families from absorbing later sibling content without promoting generic wrappers into structural contexts.
-- Exit removes mode state, observers, listeners, status, and the context box without blurring or moving the current page focus.
+- Exit removes mode state, observers, listeners, status, and any opt-in context box without blurring or moving the current page focus.

 Native focus is authoritative. `focusin` synchronizes pointer, script, assistive-technology, Tab, and other OpenKeyNav focus changes.
 A page focus